core-wg/resource-directory/draft-ietf-core-resource-directory.md

 compatibility with deployed implementations.

 Group
-:   In the context of a Resource Directory, a group is a logical grouping of endpoints for the purpose of group communications.
+:   A group in the Resource Directory specifies a set of endpoints that are enabled with the same multicast address for the purpose of efficient group communications.
 All groups within a sector have unique names.

 Endpoint
 :   Endpoint (EP) is a term used to describe a web server or client in {{RFC7252}}.